 Settle Lawsuits among Believers

-1 Dare any of you, having a matter against his neighbor, go to law before the unrighteous, and not before the saints?
+1 Dare any of you, having a matter against his neighbor, go to law before the unrighteous and not before the saints?
 2 Do you not know that the saints will judge the world?
 And if the world is judged by you, are you unworthy to judge the smallest matters?
 3 Do you not know that we will judge angels?
 How much more, things that pertain to this life?
-4 If then you have to judge things pertaining to this life, do you set them to judge who are of no account in the assembly?
+4 If then, you have to judge things pertaining to this life, do you set them to judge who are of no account in the assembly?
 5 I say this to move you to shame.
-Isn’t there even one wise man among you who would be able to decide between his brothers?
+Is there not even one wise man among you who would be able to decide between his brothers?
 6 But brother goes to law with brother, and that, before unbelievers!

 7 Therefore it is already altogether a defect in you, that you have lawsuits with one another.
 Why not rather be wronged?
 Why not rather be defrauded?
 8 No, but you yourselves do wrong and defraud, and that against your brothers.